mattparksolns/mattpark-portfolio/notes.md

 * [surge](https://mattpark.surge.sh/)

 ## About
-> Adaptable and self motivated learner that's passionate about the
+> Adaptable and self-motivated learner that's passionate about the
 > latest and greatest technologies with an emphasis on security
 > research/analysis and penetration testing.
-> I enjoy doing ctf's in my spare time and writing scripts using either
+> I enjoy doing CTF's in my spare time and writing scripts using either
-> bash or python to simplify workflow that becomes too repetitive.
+> bash or python to simplify workflows that becomes too repetitive.
 > My willingness to learn and adapt may surely be an asset to you, your
 > team and your company; with time, relevant skills, right mindset and
 > a chance, I believe anyone can be valuable to any company.